dafnifacility/permbot/README.md

 Right now this is done by manually creating `Role` and `RoleBinding` objects in specific namespaces, but this is not maintainable.

+As of version 2.0, Permbot consists of two commands:

+* The basic `permbot` command is for debugging and usage within a CI platform.
+  This works by reading in the (TOML) configuration, and outputting the YAML to be created on the Kubernetes cluster.
+This can be either applied using `kubectl`, or optionally, it can be applied automatically to a Kubernetes cluster (given appropriate permissions)
+* The newer `permbot_agent` command runs like an Operator, inside a Kubernetes cluster.
+From there, it watches a ConfigMap (by default named `config` in the `permbot` namespace).
+Whenever a change is detected to the configmap, the corresponding Role/RoleBinding/ClusterRole/ClusterRoleBinding objects are generated, and applied directly.

 ## Permbot Usage

 Permbot works as follows: